-- 8.7.1 Standard onsite wastewater systems shall not be installed in fill material.
-However, fill material may be used as a cap over the natural soil surface to increase the volume available for the storage of effluent. - 8.7.2 Where capping fill is incorporated in the design of a standard onsite wastewater system, the distribution system shall be capable of storing effluent to the top of the settled cap. - 8.7.3 The absorption trenches on capping fill systems shall be designed and installed in natural soil.
-However, a variance as provided in 3.1 and 3.2 can be requested to install the absorption trenches partially in the fill, no less than 4 inches into the natural soil, to overcome bedrock
+- 9.7.1.
+Standard onsite wastewater systems shall not be installed in fill material.
+However, fill material may be used as a cap over the natural soil surface to increase the volume available for the storage of effluent. - 9.7.2.
+Where capping fill is incorporated in the design of a standard onsite wastewater system, the distribution system shall be capable of storing effluent to the top of the settled cap. - 9.7.3.
+The absorption trenches on capping fill systems must be designed and installed in the natural soil.
+However, a variance as provided in 3.1 and 3.2 can be requested to install the absorption trenches partially in the fill, no less than 4 inches into the natural soil, to overcome bedrock separation requirements.
+Systems utilizing capping fill shall have a minimum 6 inches of settled cover above the gravel bed or gravel substitute. - 9.7.4.
+The slope of the absorption area cannot exceed 12%.
+Submitted plans must indicate both the original and the finished elevations referenced to a benchmark. - 9.7.5.
+For absorption areas exhibiting slopes of 6% or less, the full depth of fill must extend a minimum of 10 feet beyond the edge of the absorption trench then graded at a three to one or less slope.
+The fill area must be seeded and watered regularly to prevent erosion.
+(See Appendix H, Figures 4 and 5.) - 9.7.6.
+For absorption areas exhibiting slopes greater than 6% the full depth of fill must extend 1 foot beyond the absorption area on the uphill side, 10 feet on the sides of the absorption area, and 20 feet on the downhill side of the absorption area and then all sides graded to a three to one slope or less thereafter.
+The fill area must be

-- separation requirements.
-Systems utilizing capping fill shall have a minimum 6 inches of settled cover above the gravel bed or gravel substitute. - 8.7.4 The slope of the absorption area cannot exceed 12%.
-Submitted plans shall indicate both the original and the finished elevations referenced to a benchmark. - 8.7.5 For absorption areas exhibiting slopes of 6% or less, the full depth of fill shall extend a minimum of 10 feet beyond the edge of the absorption trench then graded at a three to one or less slope.
-The fill area shall be seeded and watered regularly to prevent erosion.
-(See Appendix G, Figures 4 and 5.) - 8.7.6 For absorption areas exhibiting slopes greater than 6% the full depth of fill shall extend 1 foot beyond the absorption area on the uphill side, 10 feet on the sides of the absorption area, and 20 feet on the downhill side of the absorption area and then all sides graded to a three to one slope or less thereafter.
-The fill area shall be seeded and watered regularly to prevent erosion.
-(See Appendix G, Figures 6 and 7.) - 8.7.7 For absorption areas exhibiting slopes greater than 6%, a berm and/or drainage ditch to divert surface water is required.
-The berm and/or drainage ditch shall be constructed no more than 10 feet up slope from the absorption area and extending a minimum 10 feet beyond the applied capping fill. - 8.7.8 On slopes of greater than 12%, a variance for capping fill systems may be granted in accordance to Sections 3.1 and 3.2. - 8.7.9 The fill material used shall be a uniform loamy soil with maximum clay content of 27% and maximum sand content of 60%.
+- seeded and watered regularly to prevent erosion.
+(See Appendix H, Figures 6 and 7.) - 9.7.7.
+For absorption areas exhibiting slopes greater than 6%, a berm and/or drainage ditch to divert surface water is required.
+The berm and/or drainage ditch shall be constructed no more than 10 feet up slope from the absorption area and extending a minimum 10 feet beyond the applied capping fill. - 9.7.8.
+On slopes of greater than 12%, a variance for capping fill systems may be granted in accordance to Sections 3.1 and 3.2. - 9.7.9.
+The fill material used must be a uniform loamy soil with maximum clay content of 27% and maximum sand content of 60%.
 The depth of fill above the original ground surface is measured after settling.
-Loamy soils can be expected to settle 25%. - 8.7.10 The absorption area shall be scarified to destroy and remove the vegetative material.
-The absorption area shall be tilled to a minimum depth of 4 inches.
-Stumps should be left in place at the absorption area to prevent extensive disruption of the soil. - 8.7.11 Where capping fill is incorporated into the design of a system, only track equipment may be utilized when applying the cap. - 8.7.12 The soil cap is a part of the standard onsite wastewater system and shall meet all the setbacks outlined in Section 6.2 of this rule.
+Loamy soils can be expected to settle 25%. - 9.7.10.
+The absorption area and borrow site must be scarified to destroy and remove the vegetative material.
+The absorption area must be tilled to a minimum depth of 4 inches.
+Stumps should be left in place at the absorption area to prevent extensive disruption of the soil. - 9.7.11.
+Where capping fill is incorporated into the design of a system, only track equipment may be utilized when applying the cap. - 9.7.12.
+The soil cap is a part of the standard onsite wastewater system and shall meet all the setbacks outlined in Section 6.2 of this regulation.

-8.8.
+9.8.
 Dosing Standard Systems